Fane-Nathan/CAG-Project/INITIAL.md

-## FEATURE: Cache-Augmented Generation (CAG) System with FastAPI Redis Server
+## FEATURE: Cache-Augmented Generation (CAG) System with FastAPI Redis Server and Next.js Frontend

 This feature implements a comprehensive Cache-Augmented Generation (CAG) system, leveraging a web crawler and a dedicated FastAPI Redis server to provide dynamic, information-retrieval, and processing capabilities.
 The system will utilize Google's `gemini-2.0-flash` model as its core intelligence.